 But incidences of HPV-associated oropharyngeal (head and neck), anal and vulvar cancers are on the rise.
 Rates of cervical cancer declined among all women except American Indian/Alaska Natives.
 In general, cervical cancer rates were higher among women living in low socio-economic areas.

-The nation is making progress fighting cancer on some fronts but more must be done, said Thomas Frieden, MD, director of the Centers for Disease Control and Prevention (CDC).
+The nation is making progress fighting cancer on some fronts but more must be done, says Dr. Thomas Frieden, Director of the Centers for Disease Control and Prevention (CDC).
 Though vaccinating against HPV can prevent certain cancers, vaccination levels remained low among adolescent girls between 2008 and 2010, according to the report.

 HPV is the most common sexually transmitted infection.
 More than 40 types of HPV can infect the genital areas, mouth and throat of males and females.
 Nine in 10 HPV infections clear up by themselves within two years.
 Some, though, persist and cause serious health problems such as cancer.